lmbarros/romualdo-language/README.md

 ## Notes to self

-In order to not have to relearn this for the next I spend 5 months without looking at this code, here are some common steps to make a change:
+In order to not have to relearn this for the next I spend 5 months without looking at this code, here are some common steps to make a language change:

 * Add a new AST `Node` subtype at `pkg/ast/nodes.go`.
 * Change the parser at `pkg/frontend/parser.go`; some new function will return a